-Founder / Director
+Founder / Director / Teacher

 Sara has a deep passion to connect with nature and help young people do the same.
 With a degree in intercultural education, Sara has spent time guiding young people in many different contexts and places, including Mexico and Colombia.
 During post grad studies in Counseling, she latched onto the healing power of nature for people.
 After obtaining her forest school certification in Seattle Washington, she founded Knox Forest School with a passion to make this education available to Knoxville’s youth.
 Sara is the mother of three.
-A closet ornithologist.
-Friend of owls.
+A friend of birds.
 Admirer of coyote and fox.
 And an ardent appreciator of Mary Oliver.

 Lyndsey has devoted her time to working with children of all ages in a variety of settings over the past decade.
 She completed her Assistance to Infancy Montessori Training at The Montessori Institute in Denver, CO and her Master's Degree in Montessori Education from Loyola University in Baltimore, MD.
 She brings an eagerness to help children access a deep connection to themselves, the natural world, and those around them.

 Clare’s love of the outdoors began with hiking, camping, caving, bird watching, and catching toads as a child.
 She has a degree in Natural Resource Conservation from the University of Kentucky, and has worked as a naturalist and outdoor educator for the Kentucky Department of Fish and Wildlife, Mammoth Cave National Park, and Ijams Nature Center.
 As a homeschool mom of three, she has taught co-op science classes for all ages.
 She is passionate about helping people discover the wonder and mystery of the natural world.